Please download a Languagegeek.com font to view these pages properly.

 • Lowered high tone is indicated by the grave accent (à è ò).

 • Where no accent appears above a vowel, the tone is low.
-However, in some texts, tone—especially the two middle level tones—is often left unwritten.
+However, in many texts, tone—especially the two middle level tones—is often left unwritten.

 • Voiceless vowels are written either with a ring (å e̊ o̊) or dot accent (ȧ ė ȯ).
 The ring accent is generally preferred.